picmegames/SnaptionAndroid/README.md

 8. This push should initiate a remote build either on Travis CI or Jenkins (whichever we decide to use) and hopefully it builds successfully too!

+### Running the Application

+In Android Studio, you will have the option of running the application on your compatible personal Android device, or through an emulator.

+#### Through an Emulator

+1. In Android Studio, go to `Tools -> Android -> AVD Manager`.
+2. Click on `Create New Virtual Device`
+3. Specify which kind of device you would like to run.
+For our purposes, a Nexus 5X will suffice.
+Click `Next`.
+4. You will now be asked to select an Android System Image.
+This is the version of Android that the emulator will run.
+Select anything API 23 and above.
+Click `Next`.
+5. The next page will show different options about the hardware of the virtual device.
+Here you will be able to specify the amount of RAM, the VM Heap size, and even the size of an SD card (external storage).
+Leave everything as the default, but increase the amount of RAM to 2048 MB.
+Click `Finish`.
+6. You are now ready to run the application.
+Find the green arrow at the top of Android Studio and click it.
+It will bring up a window that will let you choose a device to run the application on.
+Click the virtual device that you just created.
+Click `OK`.
+If everything builds and you created the virtual device correctly, the virtual device should start up and the app should run automatically!

+#### Through Your Own Device

+1. In order to run the application on your own device, you will need to enable Developer options.
+On your Android device, navigate to `Settings -> About Phone`.
+2. Scroll down until you see a "Build Number".
+Keep tapping that row until a message says that you are a developer.
+3. Go back to the Settings page and click on `Developer Options`.
+Make sure Developer Options is turned on.
+4. Scroll down and make sure that `USB debugging` is enabled.
+5. Now your device is ready to run your application.
+Plug in your device to your computer and press the green arrow to run the application.
+Instead of choosing an emulator, you should see your personal device listed under "Connected devices".
+Choose your device and click `OK`.
+6. If this is your first time using your device to run an app through Android Studio, a pop-up might appear on your device asking if you would like to accept your computer's RSA fingerprint.
+Check `Always remember this computer` and click `OK`.
+The app will be installed and you should be ready to run your app on your own device!

 ### Troubleshooting